dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 ### Class Results

-A Results contains the results of selecting entities that match set of components and, optionally, have a state.
+A Results contains the results of selecting entities that match a set of components and, optionally, have a state.

 ## Support Dominion